EmreBarbaros/Syntriod/README.md

 *Syntriod is neither a standard periodogram nor a traditional radial velocity fitting code; rather, it is a parameter estimation routine.
 It estimates both the orbital period and the full set of orbital parameters for a binary system with high resolution.*

-Syntriod's parameter precision was tested using thousands of synthetic datasets, each consisting of only 5 random observation points.
+Syntriod's parameter precision was tested using ten thousands of synthetic datasets, each consisting of only 6 and 10 random observation points.

 <img width="1329" height="1346" alt="image" src="https://github.com/user-attachments/assets/cb6f9a1b-fa96-4245-9ff0-fd875dbd29da" />
+\\
+\\
+**For further details, refer to Syntriod's article.**
+[]